Admissions

 Applicants to the School of Information Sciences must satisfy the following criteria:

-- MSIM Students: Meet the MSIM Technology Requirements and MSIM Technical Competencies.
+5. MSIS Students: Meet the MSIS Technology Requirements and MSIS Technical Competencies.

-- MSIM Students: Submit a Statement of Purpose addressing your experience and familiarity with the required technical competencies needed for admission to the Master of Science in Information Management (MSIM) degree.
+8. MSIS Students: Submit a Statement of Purpose addressing your experience and familiarity with the required technical competencies needed for admission to the Master of Science in Information Science (MSIS) degree.
 The statement should be a minimum of 250 words and a maximum of 500 words (1-2 pages).

-- Complete New Student Orientation.
-MLIS and MSIM students are expected to complete an online orientation prior to starting classes.
+10. Complete New Student Orientation.
+MLIS and MSIS students are expected to complete an online orientation prior to starting classes.
 This is not applicable to certificate-only students.

 Letters of Recommendation are NOT REQUIRED.
 They are simply an option within WSU's standard Graduate Application.